-We confirm the completeness of information provided to you regarding the identification of related parties as defined by Canadian Auditing Standard 550, Related Parties.
-We also confirm the completeness of information provided to you regarding the nature of our relationships with and transactions involving those entities.
+We confirm that we have disclosed to you the identity of the City's related parties as defined by the requirements of Canadian Auditing Standard 550, Related Parties, and all the related party relationships and transactions.

 The list of related parties summarized in note 1 of the financial statements of the City accurately and completely describes our related parties and the relationships with such parties.